ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 `tf.math.tan`_, `jax.numpy.tan`_ and `mx.nd.tan`_ for example do **not** support inplace updates, and so the :code:`support_native_out` attribute should **not** be added to the :code:`tan` implementations.

-The implementations of :code:`ivy.tan` for each backend are as follows.
+The implementations of :func:`ivy.tan` for each backend are as follows.

 **JAX** (no :code:`support_native_out` attribute):